wchesley/notebook/Security/ThreatLocker/README.md

 Rules and Polices are read in order of smallest to largest, so a polciy set at place `-19` will take precedene over a policy at place `0`.

 When ringfencing a new application, place the ringfence into monitor only mode for at least a week, then review any blocks and allow accordingly.

+### Migrate ThreatLocker to new machine - Cloned machine

+When cloning an old machine to a new machine with ThreatLocker installed there are a few things to do before cloning the machine.

+> Ensure "Tamper Protection" is disabled before starting this process.

+Before cloning, perform the following actions on the original machine:

+- Stop all ThreatLocker services.
+- Delete `C:\Program Files\ThreatLocker\pk.dat`
+- Delete the following registry keys from `HKLM\SOFTWARE\ThreatLocker`
+  - `ComputerAuthKey`
+  - `ComputerId`

+Do not re-enable any threatlocker services on the original machine.
+Only enable them on the new machine once cloning is complete.
+If you reboot the old machine, you will need to reperform the steps above, including disabling Tamper Protection mode.

+### Copying Application Policies between Organizations

+When copying application policies or definitions between organizations, save them to the new organization first, else the policies don't copy in properly.
+This issue was given to me second hand and I haven't had a chance to confirm it yet.